 Any person of any race who decided to follow God was included in Israel.

-A person is not a Jew who is one only outwardly, nor is circumcision merely outward and physical.
-No, a person is a Jew who is one inwardly; and circumcision is circumcision of the heart, by the Spirit, not by the written code [the Law of Moses].
-Such a person’s praise is not from other people, but from God.
+For a person is not a Jew who is one outwardly, nor is circumcision something external and physical.
+Rather, a person is a Jew who is one inwardly, and circumcision is a matter of the heart, by the Spirit, not the written code [the Law of Moses].

 Romans 2:28-29

-Paul here makes it clear that a Jew is someone who obeys God, not a physical decedent.
+Paul here makes it clear that a Jew is someone who obeys God, not a physical descendant.
+He even says that following the Law of Moses doesn’t make one a Jew.
 Paul is making a bold claim that you are only a Jew if you follow Jesus; if you don’t, you are not a Jew.
-This means that from the first century forward, anyone who doesn’t follow Jesus is not really a Jew.
-He goes on to further explain that this doesn’t mean that God had failed to fulfill his promise to his people:
+He says, For it is we who are the circumcision, who worship in the Spirit of God and boast in Christ Jesus.”
+(Philippians 3:3) This means that from the first century forward, anyone who doesn’t follow Jesus is not really a Jew.

 It is not as though God’s word had failed.
 For not all who are descended from Israel are Israel.
 Nor because they are his descendants are they all Abraham’s children.
 On the contrary, “It is through Isaac that your offspring will be reckoned.”
 In other words, it is not the children by physical descent who are God’s children, but it is the children of the promise who are regarded as Abraham’s offspring.